katekalcevich/Test-ARIA/README.md

 | &lt;form&gt; | role="form" |  |
 | &lt;footer&gt; | role="contentinfo" | One per page* |

+&ast; You can have more than one header or footer element on a page, but there should only be one banner and contentinfo landmark.

 ### Landmark guidelines
 - A large image with text at the top of a page which is often called a “Hero banner” shouldn't use the banner role unless the same banner is used on every page of the site.
 A page &lt;header&gt; placed before the &lt;main&gt; or a div with role="banner" should contain site-wide content like the site's name, logo and navigation.
 - Some landmarks must be unique to the page (see table above)